Yokoyama Sakujiro: Judo challenges

 After Sakujiro was awarded the 4º dan in 1888, he competed in a similar match against Senjuro Kanaya from the Takenouchi-ryū school.
 The match, which happened around 1890, was distinctly brutal.
 After Yokoyama blocked a tomoe nage attempt, his opponent's specialty, he tried a daki age, but Kanaya scissored his neck with his legs.
 Checking up he couldn't break the hold or pick Kanaya up, Yokoyama pushed forward until placing his opponent's head against the main pillar of the dojo and started ramming it against the column.
 As this happened at the last minute before the end of the match, the referee ended it in a draw.
 Nevertheless, this violent finish increased Sakujiro's reputation as the most feared fighter in Kodokan.

 In 1894, Yokoyama met Hansuke Nakamura again a rematch of their 1886 encounter, and this time Sakujiro defeated him.
 The match was described as shorter and less energetic than the previous, reflecting their older ages.
 The same year, Nakamura was invited to do an exhibition in a Kodokan dojo, being paired with Yokoyama's own former master, Keitaro Inoue.

 Late life

 Yokoyama was awarded the seventh grade in October 1904, which was the highest dan in judo at the time.

 E.J.
 Harrison, the English journalist, author and judoka, used a Judo anecdote from Yokoyama in his book The Fighting Spirit of Japan (published in 1913):

-In his final years, Yokoyama faced the feared Fusen-ryū master Mataemon Tanabe, who had made a name out of defeating judokas in the past.
-Tanabe came to perform a challenge at a Kodokan dojo in which Yokoyama and Tsunetane Oda were training, and he submitted all of their students in little time each with juji-gatame.
-When it came to the two, Yokoyama offered himself to fight first.
-Tanabe immediately took the bout to the ground and tried to apply his favourite techniques, but Sakujiro blocked his efforts and waited for a chance to return to standing.
-At that moment, Yokoyama seized Tanabe and executed a yoko-sutemi-waza technique with the help of his superior weight.
-The move was hard enough to leave Tanabe unable to continue the match, and Yokoyama was declared winner.